-The goal of appendectomy is to remove the appendix safely.
-In most cases, the surgery lasts from 30 to 60 minutes.
+An appendectomy is surgery to remove the appendix.
+The goal is to remove the appendix safely.
+In most cases, the surgery takes about 30 to 60 minutes.
 If your appendix has burst, surgery may take longer.

-You may receive fluids, antibiotics, and other medications through an IV (intravenous) line.
-Tell your doctor if you are allergic to any medications or have any other health concerns.
-An anesthesiologist or nurse anesthetist will give you general anesthesia just before your appendectomy.
+You may receive fluids, antibiotics, and other medicines through an IV (intravenous) line.
+Tell your healthcare provider if you are allergic to any medicines or have any other health concerns.
+You will be given anesthesia just before your appendectomy.
 This keeps you pain-free and allows you to sleep during the surgery.

-One of 2 techniques may be used to reach the appendix.
-Your surgeon will discuss which is best for you:
+An appendectomy may be done in 2 ways.
+Your surgeon will discuss which method is best for you:

 Open surgery.
 One incision (several inches long) is made in your lower right side.
 A bigger incision may be used if the appendix has burst.

 Laparoscopic surgery.
-From 2 to 4 small incisions are used.
-One is near your bellybutton.
-The others are elsewhere on your abdomen.
-A laparoscope, a thin tube with a camera attached, is inserted through one incision.
-The camera shows the inside of your abdomen on a monitor.
+About 2 to 4 small incisions are used.
+One is near your belly button.
+The others are on other parts of your belly (abdomen).
+A thin tube with a tiny camera attached (laparoscope) is inserted through 1 incision.
+The camera shows the inside of your abdomen on a video screen.
 This image helps guide the surgery.
-Surgical tools are inserted in the other incisions.
+Tiny surgical tools are inserted in the other incisions.

-In most cases, the entire incision is closed with stitches or staples.
-Your surgeon may place a temporary drain in the wound or in the abdomen.
-This helps any excess fluid to drain which may help prevent infection.
-This drain is usually removed before you are discharged.
+In most cases, the full incision is closed with stitches or staples.
+Your surgeon may place a short-term (temporary) drain in the wound or in your abdomen.
+This helps remove any extra fluid.
+This may help prevent infection.
+This drain is usually taken out before you are discharged.
 If your appendix has burst, the outer layers of the incision may be left open.
 Leaving the skin open prevents infection from forming under the skin.
-It may heal on its own, or be closed about 5 days later.
+It may heal on its own.
+Or it may be closed about 5 days later.

 Infection or bleeding from the incision site